-Yahoo! was able to maintain its lead in e-mail because the firm quickly matched and nullified Gmail's most significant tech-based innovations before Google could inflict real damage.
+Although its share is slowly eroding, Yahoo! has been able to hold onto its lead in e-mail for so long because the firm quickly matched and nullified Gmail's most significant tech-based innovations before Google could inflict real damage.
 Perhaps Yahoo! had learned from prior errors.
 The firm's earlier failure to respond to Google's emergence as a credible threat in search advertising gave Sergey Brin and Larry Page the time they needed to build the planet's most profitable Internet firm.

 Yahoo! (and many Wall Street analysts) saw search as a commodity-a service the firm had subcontracted out to other firms including Alta Vista and Inktomi.
-Yahoo! saw no conflict in providing startup funding for Google and in using the firm for its search results as well.
+Yahoo! saw no conflict in taking an early investment stake in Google or in using the firm for its search results.
 But Yahoo! failed to pay attention to Google's advance.
-As Google's innovations in technology and interface remained unmatched over time, this allowed the firm to build up an advertising network (distribution channel), brand, and scale-all competitive resources that rivals have never been able to match.
+As Google's innovations in technology and interface remained unmatched over time, this allowed the firm to build its brand, scale, and advertising network (distribution channel) that grew from network effects because content providers and advertisers attract one another.
+These are all competitive resources that rivals have never been able to match.